Mallott-Lab/Mallott-Lab.github.io/research.md

 ### How do environmental exposures impact the human gut microbiome?
 <details>
 <summary>
-More info pathogen exposure, pollutants, flooding, and the gut microbiome.
+Pathogen exposure, pollutants, flooding, and the gut microbiome.
 </summary>
 <br>
 Neglected tropical diseases were common in the southern United States well into the mid-20th century and may still persist today.
 In collaboration with the Rural Embodiment and Community Health Study [REACH study](https://reachresearch.org), we are examining how parasite exposure impacts the gut microbiome, growth, and development in children in the rural South and ex-urban areas of the Midwest.
 We have found that intestinal helminth infection and high levels of intestinal inflammation are not uncommon in this community [1,2] and are currently working to understand bacteria-parasite interactions in this setting.